The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 - Footage can be grainy if zoomed in too far or when in very low light

-- Must connect the camera to your phone to adjust settings
+- Must connect the camera to your phone to adjust the settings

 - Unable to adjust zoom while filming